arnavgautam/TreeHacks2015/HOLs/HOL-IntroToACS2/HOL.md

 	_Secret Page_

 	Since the STS includes a hardcoded claim for the **Birthdate** you can navigate to the **Home/SecretPage** page which is limited to users with an age greater or equal than 21 only.
-Let‚Äôs put this to test and see what happens if we change Terry‚Äôs **Birthdate** to **5/5/2012**: this should make Terry unable to reach **Home/SecretPage**
+Letís put this to test and see what happens if we change Terryís **Birthdate** to **5/5/2012**: this should make Terry unable to reach **Home/SecretPage**

 1. Close the browser.